Welcome on the official website of Tae Kwon Do club

 Master Lee Moon Ho offical website.

-for over 30 years in Nantes.
+since over 40 years in Nantes.
 During Kids & Adults.
-REPEAT THE COURSE Tuesday, September 2, 2014 20H
+REPEAT THE COURSE Tuesday, September 2, 2014 20HSchedule / Map

 The inventor of the technique Pande Dolyeu Tchagui